 - Mercedes-Benz Transmission Filter & Gasket Kit 722.6xx 1400095

-We would recommend that you use a complete kit that includes the filter and gasket.
+We recommend using a complete kit that includes the filter and gasket.

-Step by step DIY instructions on how to change the automatic transmission fluid and filter.
+Instructions on how to change Mercedes-Benz automatic transmission fluid and filter.

 - Set your emergency brakes.
-Jack up the car on the front if you are doing this job at home.
+Jack up the car on the front if you do this job at home.
 Not necessary to jack up all four wheels.

 - Drain oil from the torque converter and the transmission oil pan.
 Not all models have a torque converter drain bolt.
 The access hole for the torque converter was removed from the transmission casing in the early 2000 models.
 Let the oil drain for at least five minutes or until no oil drips from the transmission pan.